oberstleutnant/oberstleutnant/README.md

 - 👋 Hi, I’m @emre
-- 👀 I’m interested in python
+- 👀 I’m interested in PYTHON and JAVA
-- 🌱 I’m currently learning data science and SQL
+- 🌱 I’m currently learning JAVA AND ANDROİD DEVELOPMENT
 - 📫 How to reach me www.linkedin.com/in/yakup-emre-uluişik-26710b183

 <!---